artusblzn/Eloquent_Javascript_exercises/README.md

 # Eloquent_Javascript_exercises
-A repository with the answers to the exercises from the book Eloquent Javascript.
+A repository with solutions to the exercises from the book Eloquent Javascript.

+The exercises are divided accordingly to their chapter.
+The files with the solutions are named by the chapter number followed by their order in the Exercises subsection in their respective chapter.

+Some solutions are very straightforward, therefore I'll not make any additional comment to that.
+On the other hand, some solutions are somewhat complex, then I'll make the comments I judge important to reader's understanding.

+Feel free to make comments and suggestions.